 - Paper and pens/pencils for children for drawing activity, and large paper/pens to note down your class piece at the end of each session

 Gershwin was so desperate to be seen as an orchestral composer that he travelled to Paris to take lessons with the great composer Maurice Ravel.
-The two men became friends but Ravel stated that he could not teach Gershwin – he thought him too accomplished already.
-Whilst in Paris, Gershwin was inspired to write a short piece as a ‘thank you note’ to his hosts and so this piece was born.
+The two men became friends, but Ravel stated that he could not teach Gershwin – he thought he was too accomplished already.
+Whilst in Paris, Gershwin was inspired to write a short piece as a ‘thank you note’ to his hosts, and so this piece was born.

 Gershwin said: “My purpose is to portray the impression of an American visitor in Paris as he strolls about the city and listens to the various street noises and absorbs the French atmosphere.”

-This piece inspired a whole musical film, also called An American in Paris, made in 1951 and starring Gene Kelly and Leslie Caron, which won 6 Oscars.
-The music for the rest of the film was also by Gershwin, and includes the famous song “I Got Rhythm”, with words written by his brother Ira.
-The climax of the film is a 17-minute dance sequence set to this An American in Paris piece of music, which cost half a million dollars to shoot – an enormous sum in those days, and about 5 million dollars in today’s money!
+This piece inspired a whole musical film, also called An American in Paris, which was made in 1951.
+It starred Gene Kelly and Leslie Caron, and won 6 Oscars.
+The music for the rest of the film was also by Gershwin, and includes the famous song ‘I Got Rhythm’, with words written by his brother Ira.
+The climax of the film is a 17-minute ‘ballet’, which cost half a million dollars to shoot – that’s about 5 million dollars in today’s money!

-Listening to music in the classroom can be a difficult but if we give our children a task to do as they listen we can expand and improve their ability to focus.
+Listening to music in the classroom can be difficult, but giving children a task to do as they listen can improve their ability to focus.

 1. Have a class discussion about Paris and look at some images of the city online.
 Ask your class to imagine they are wandering through its streets.
 What do they see?

 2. Give out paper and pens and ask your children to draw a quick picture of a person walking in the middle of the page.
 Encourage them to make this sketch quite small and simple.